 What's a Webhook?
 Honestly, if you don't know you probably won't need to use it.
 It's something for nerdy developer types ;) Webhooks allow you to build or set up integrations which subscribe to certain events on RemoteLock's webservice.
 When one of those events is triggered, we'll send an HTTP POST payload to the webhook's configured URL.
 Webhooks can be used to update an external software system.

-Notifications (Also called "Alerts") can be set up for an Access User can either be set up here from the Access User management page, or from the global Notifications manager section.
+Notifications (Also called "Alerts") for an Access User can either be set up from the Access User management page, or here from the global Notifications manager section.

 In order to receive a notification when an Access User unlocks a door, account managers need to set a "Notification Subscription" to receive notifications to a particular "Contact".
 A Contact can be an email address or cell phone number where the notification is sent.

 Before a Notification can be set, Contacts (email addresses or phone numbers) must be previously set up by navigating to the main Notifications section, then selecting Add Contact.

 Please note, notifications are only available to specific Billing plan customers.

 To begin, click on the Add Notification button.
 In the pop-up screen, select the Contact Type (Email, Text message or webhook), then select the contact from the drop-down.